From janitor to head teacher: how a Ukrainian realized his American dream

 “Learn a language, get an education, set a goal and work towards its realization.
 I know this is hard, but in this country there are many opportunities, you just have to use them. ”

-Petrishin’s plans are to become the director of the school, further - even more.
-He believes that he will achieve his goal, the main thing is to be faithful to his life principles - hard work, be fair and love children.
+Petrishin's plans are to become a school director, then even more.
+He believes that he will achieve his goal, the main thing is to be true to his life principles - to work hard, to be fair and to love children.

 Read also on ForumDaily: